 In Walt Whitman’s poem, “Out of the Cradle Endlessly Rocking”, the ocean represents sexuality and procreation.
 Sometimes, the ocean in literature represents danger, or even an opportunity – in these senses, these meanings are not that much different from the meanings of the ocean as symbols.

 In many other poems, the sea and the ocean are closely tied to human emotions.
 We thus have the “sea of love”, or when someone’s “drowning in pity”.
-It’s also closely tied with calmness or even anger when literature characters unleash their “ocean storm inside” upon others when they get angry.
+It’s also closely tied with calmness or even anger when literary characters unleash their “ocean storm inside” upon others when they get angry.

 The ocean is also constantly present in the culture.
 For example, it’s a constant figure in movies.
 One of the more well-known movies where the ocean crafts one’s life is “Life of Pi”, where the main protagonist tries to survive the merciless nature of the ocean.